dqzboy/dqzboy/README.md

 </div>

-Hi, I'm QinZheng Ding 😉, a programmer 👨🏻‍💻 from China 🇨🇳.
+Hi, I'm Rick Ding 😉, a programmer 👨🏻‍💻 from China 🇨🇳.
 Beside's programming, I like delicious food 🥗🥩🌮🍣 and doing sports 🏃⛹️‍♂️🏋🏼‍♂️.

 ---